 Individual Coverage HRA

 Another type of HRA, called an Individual Coverage HRA, allows employers of any size to reimburse employee premiums for individual health insurance.
-This type of HRA was first offered in 2020, and it enables employees to continue their coverage if they leave an employer.
+This type of HRA was first offered in 2020.

 Your contributions as an employer are not limited, and employees can roll over unused amounts to the next year.
 Employees can use the money in their Individual Coverage HRA only if they are enrolled in an individual health insurance plan, including one purchased from a state or federal marketplace or exchange, or in Medicare.
 The plan can not be short-term, limited-duration insurance (STLDI).